ThomasPTurner/BugTracker/README.md

 }
 ```

-This example test checks that a valid GET request will return an array of objects with the correct keys.
+This example test checks that a valid GET request will return an array off the key of "bugs".

 ### Running locally